 Georgian style marked the time between the accession of George In early 1700 and the death of George IV in the early 1800s.
 Houses were increasingly placed in grand landscaped settings.
 Large houses were generally made wide and relatively shallow, largely to look more impressive from a distance. the style dominated English country house architecture

-The styles that fall under the Georgian category aren’t necessarily similar; what ties them together is simply the timeline of their development.
-During the late 1800s, there was a resurgence of the Georgian movement in the U.S., referred to as Colonial Revival architecture, and in the U.K., known as the Neo-Georgian architecture.
-However, in the U.S. when we refer to Georgian style, we use it broadly to cover all different designs regardless of their similarities.
+The styles that fall under the Georgian category aren’t necessarily similar.
+What ties them together is simply the timeline of their development.
+During the late 1800s, there was a resurgence of the Georgian movement.
+The U.S. refers to it as Colonial Revival architecture.
+The U.K. calls this resurgence the Neo-Georgian architecture.
+However, in the U.S. when we refer to the Georgian style, we use it broadly to cover all different designs regardless of their similarities.

 Double-hung sash windows were commonly used with small-pane glass, similar to Renaissance-era characteristics.
-And often times, the windows would have decorative pediments overhead—some of the minimal ornamental elements.
+And oftentimes, the windows would have decorative pediments overhead—some of the minimal ornamental elements.